 - Height restriction: 40 inches

 For those old enough to remember the original "The Twilight Zone" show (or those young'uns savvy enough to seek it out more recently), merely the sound of Rod Serling's voice intoning, "You've just entered...the Twilight Zone," is enough to give you a bad case of the shivers.
-A master storyteller, Serling created black and white mini dramas that, through subtle plot twists and deft presentation, was more spine-tingling and engaging than the Technicolor splatfests that pass for horror films these days.
+A master storyteller, Serling created black and white mini-dramas that, through subtle plot twists and deft presentation, were deeply spine-tingling and engaging.

 Serling Sets the Stage